SKKUAutoLab/aicity_2024_driving_action/README.md

 To get custom cut videos for training UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/1HFxKcY0RFh1UJBH00PAHOqrlhI6w8UX9/view?usp=sharing).
 After downloading, extract the file and put it to folder UniformerV2_2_train/data.

+To get pretrained backbone weights for UniformerV2_1 and UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/1p3VtY6bAEOlVBP8C4ev4kZSVDXG-I0ng/view?usp=sharing).
+After downloading, extract the file and put it to two folders UniformerV2_1 and UniformerV2_2.

+To get pretrained weights for VideoMAE, please download it from this [link](https://drive.google.com/file/d/1Fr7e_Q49o-Ug5VlasrZfp8NUVPw-AdF8/view?usp=sharing).
+After downloading, extract the file and put it to the folder VideoMAE_train.

 ## 3. Weight preparation (only use to infer from source)
 To get X3D weights, please download them from this [link](https://drive.google.com/file/d/1TpcfCkKSMhPjyHqbsopQjl7I9fYMvFDE/view?usp=sharing).
 After downloading, extract the file and put it to the folder X3D_train.